 Our present culture is driven by technically incompetent politicians, scarcity-oriented economics and a system of obsolete values.
-In order for us to be able to make the transition to this new, more humane society a quantum leap in both thought and action is required.
+In order for us to make the transition to this new, more humane society, a quantum leap in both thought and action is required.
 Experience tells us that human behavior can be modified, either towards constructive or destructive activity.

 This is our plan – directing technology and resources toward problem solving for the benefit for all people and the planet, and updating our value system to correspond with the principles of this new direction.
 This, combined with education on how to relate to one another in a much more meaningful way, could considerably reduce both mental and physical stress and leave us free to explore and develop our abilities.

 As we outgrow the need for professions such as lawyers, bankers, insurance agents, marketing and advertising personnel, salespersons, and stockbrokers, a considerable amount of waste of human ingenuity will be eliminated.
 Considerable amounts of energy would also be saved by eliminating the duplication of competitive products such as tools, eating utensils, pots, pans and vacuum cleaners.
 Only a few of the highest quality products would be needed to serve the entire population instead of hundreds of different manufacturing plants with paperwork and personnel turning out similar products.